cmeillier/fMRI_processing/FC.md

 * identify functional networks or hidden structures in the correlation matrix revealing the functional activity of the patient,
 * detect differences in connectivity induced by a pathology by comparing a group of patient to a healthy control group.

 To find functional networks through the correlation matrix, we can threshold it to keep only the significantly correlated regions and identify structures in this thresholded matrix.
-Or one can rearrange the rows and columns of the correlation matrix in such a way as to bring the highly correlated regions closer together and form blocks around the diagonal of the matrix.
-It is then easier to identify the different networks by isolating the blocks in the diagonal of the matrix as illustrated on {numref}`comp_corr`
+Or the rows and columns of the correlation matrix can be rearranged in such a way as to bring the highly correlated regions closer together and form blocks around the diagonal of the matrix.
+It is then easier to identify the different networks by isolating the blocks in the diagonal of the matrix as illustrated on {numref}`comp_corr`.

 ```{figure} /images/comp_corr.png
 ---